MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-leadspace.md

    :::image type="content" source="media/leadspace-tile.png" alt-text="Screenshot of the Leadspace tile.":::

-1. Select a [connection](connections.md) from the drop-down.
+1. Select a [connection](connections.md) from the dropdown list.
 Contact an administrator if no connection is available.
 If you are an administrator, you can create a connection by selecting **Add connection** and choosing **Leadspace**.

 1. Select **Connect to Leadspace** to confirm the connection.